-- 1. To receive and adopt the Report of the Directors and the financial statements of the Company for the year ended 30 September 2019, together with the auditor's report thereon. - 2.
+- 1. To receive and adopt the Report of the Directors and the financial statements of the Company for the year ended 30 September 2020, together with the auditor's report thereon. - 2.
 That KPMG Channel Islands Limited, Chartered Accountants, be re-appointed as Auditor and that the Directors be authorised to determine their remuneration. - 3.
-To approve the Directors' Remuneration Report for the year ended 30 September 2019. - 4.
+To approve the Directors' Remuneration Report for the year ended 30 September 2020. - 4.
 That, pursuant to article 45.1 of the Articles of Association of the Company ("the Articles"), the Directors shall extend the life of the Company from the eleventh anniversary of the First Closing Date until the next annual general meeting of the Company, when a further extension will be sought. - 5.
 That ordinary shares (the "new shares") may be issued by the Company in one or more tranches over a period from the date of the AGM to the next AGM of the Company, at a premium over the net asset value per share and that such issue of new shares is approved in accordance with article 6.1 of the Company's Articles. - 6.
 To re-elect George Baird, a Director retiring by rotation, as a Director. - 7.
 To re-elect Gary Clark, a Director retiring by rotation, as a Director. - 8.
-To re-elect James Leahy, a Director retiring by rotation, as a Director. - 9.
-To re-elect Richard Lockwood, a Director retiring by rotation, as a Director.
+To re-elect James Leahy, a Director retiring by rotation, as a Director.